 All members of the military have the right to be represented by a military lawyer who is appointed to represent you at no cost to you.
 You also have the right to hire a civilian defense lawyer.
-You may be thinking “Why would I pay for a civilian when I get a military attorney for free?”
+You may be thinking, “Why would I pay for a civilian lawyer when I get a military attorney for free?”
 The short answer is that your appointed JAG attorney is often best as part of a team led by an experienced, capable civilian defense counsel.

 Your Case, Your Choice

-Not everyone will decide they want a civilian defense attorney.
+Not everyone will decide they want a civilian defense lawyer.
 But in your case, it might be a wise choice or even required to ensure your freedom.
 Servicemembers have so much to lose when they are facing a court-martial.
 A job might be the least of your worries.
 You could lose your retirement, rank, bonuses, benefits, and the honor inherent in your service.
 A guilty verdict can result in jail time.
 A bad conduct discharge, dishonorable discharge, or dismissal can permanently scar future job opportunities.
 Sex offender registration can follow someone for the rest of their lives.
-When you hire a civilian attorney, you are investing in your future.
+When you hire a civilian lawyer, you are investing in your future.
 Consider the investment in light of everything you have to lose.

 Ultimately, you want an attorney who you feel will do the best job representing you.
 You don’t want to spend your future questioning whether a better attorney could have gotten you a better outcome.
 Our most important goal is that you feel like we have done everything we can to get you the best result possible for your case.
 At the end of the day, you will see that we have worked hard, been dedicated to your success, and passionately fought tooth-and-nail for you.
 We don’t settle for less.